tehranixyz/perfograph/README.md

-pg.to_dot(G, 'output.dot') # Saves the graph as a DOT file pg.to_dot(G, 'output.pdf') # Saves a PDF vizualization of the graph
+pg.to_dot(G, 'output.dot') # Saves the graph as a DOT file pg.to_dot(G, 'output.pdf') # Saves a PDF vizualization of the graph pg.to_dot(G, 'output.png') # Saves a PNG vizualization of the graph
 ```
 to_json
 Exports the graph in JSON format.
 If no file name is provided, returns the JSON object.